Skip advert

 The Vauxhall Corsa Electric can’t match rivals for safety; Driver Power score is disappointing

-While the Corsa Electric itself didn’t feature in the most recent Driver Power owner satisfaction survey, the Vauxhall brand came in 24th out of 32 manufacturers in rankings.
+While the Corsa Electric didn’t feature in the most recent 2023 Driver Power owner satisfaction survey, the Vauxhall brand came in 24th out of 32 manufacturers in rankings.
 That puts it above fellow small electric car manufacturers Renault and MG, but behind Nissan, Honda, and Peugeot.

-There are plenty of standard safety features on-board, from driver, passenger, side and curtain airbags, to preventative systems like automatic emergency braking (AEB), brake assist, forward collision alert and speed sign recognition to help keep you out of trouble in the first place.
+There are plenty of standard safety features on board, from driver, passenger, side, and curtain airbags, to preventative systems like automatic emergency braking (AEB), brake assist, forward collision alert and speed sign recognition to help keep you out of trouble in the first place.
 However, the four-star Euro NCAP crash-test rating (out of a maximum of five) the Corsa received in 2019 is a little disappointing compared to its competition.
 Its score was penalised due to concerns raised with the rear head restraints and their protection level against whiplash.
 If safety is your primary concern, then look at newer rivals such as the BYD Dolphin and MG4, which have both been tested under the latest and most stringent testing criteria and received a maximum five-star rating.

 Warranty